 But if you do become infected, what now?

 You must self isolate, but that doesn’t mean just locking yourself into a room until you’re recovered, plus at least seven extra days.

 When you cough you expel some of the virus.
 (Research shows that normal breathing expels the SARS-CoV-2 virus, especially in the few days preceding symptoms) That’s a good thing, provided no one else comes in contact with the virus your shedding.
 Your body gives you the urge to cough so that you’ll expel some of the virus mechanically, which reduces the work the on your immune system.
 That’s because every single individual virion (virus particle) must be accounted for.
-You’re not all better until every virion is gone.
+Your not all better until every virion is gone.
 If you can shed those virions mechanically, via a cough, then that’s just a little less work for your immune system to do.